 When you reach the fingering of a 5th interval, you will have three practical shape options:

 - Next higher string / 2 frets up

 - Skip a string / 3 frets down

 Keep in mind to compensate for the 3rd interval tuning between the 3rd and 2nd strings whenever you use or cross over the 2nd string.

 Once you feel comfortable with visualizing all the possible fingerings within an octave, it’s time to explore these same intervals but in reverse.

 This time around, let’s start with the first note on the first string and work your way down in pitch using the same interval fingerings but in reverse.
 Remember to stick to practical fingerings that you can incorporate into your playing.

 The next step would be to explore interval fingerings that are larger than an octave.
 You can use the next higher or lower octave note as an anchor point to help you visualize where you need to go.

-I hope this system helps you in understanding the basic mechanics of the fretboard and finally lets you freely play how you’ve always wanted to play.
-Let me know how it goes!
+We hope this system helps you in understanding the basic mechanics of guitar fretboard notes and lets you play the guitar more freely.
+Let us know if you have any questions in the comments section below.

-Edwin I. teaches guitar, piano, songwriting, music theory and more in Hawthorne, CA. He is a professional teacher/studio musician/performer/producer with over 17 years of private teaching experience and a graduate of the University of Miami Studio Music and Jazz program in 2002 specializing in the guitar.
+Edwin I. teaches guitar, songwriting, music theory and more in Hawthorne, CA. He is a professional teacher and performer with over 17 years of experience, and a graduate of the University of Miami’s Studio Music and Jazz program.
 Learn more about Edwin here!